wied2000/Getting-and-Cleaning-Data-Course-Project/README.md

 Data and Files
 --------------

-To be able to run the analysis file you need to: 1.
-Download original samsung data from
+To be able to run the analysis file you need to:

+1. Download original samsung data from

 <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>

    to your working directory

-1. Unzip getdata%2Fprojectfiles%2FUCI HAR Dataset
+2. Unzip getdata%2Fprojectfiles%2FUCI HAR Dataset

-2. Download run\_analysis.R from this repository to your working directory
+3. Download run\_analysis.R from this repository to your working directory

 Running run\_analysis.R
 -----------------------

 ### 1. Merges the training and the test sets to create one data set.

-1. Construct testdata containing
+A.  Construct test data

 -   Load Measurement data(X file)